Rover graph Commands

 Run the graph fetch command, like so:

-rover graph fetch my-graph@my-variant
+1rover graph fetch my-graph@my-variant

-The my-graph@my-variant in the example above specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.
+The argument my-graph@my-variant in the example above specifies the ID of the Studio graph you're fetching from, along with which variant you're fetching.

 graph introspect